 A bit of dark brown sugar, strawberries, blueberries and goji berries.

 Fresh blackberries, blueberries and honey drizzled on top.Ok, I tried just tried putting a dollop of natural peanut butter on my bowl of oats this morning rather than using the brown sugar, and I have to say that it tastes amazing.
 Thanks for the suggestion Abby!

 Got leftovers?
-Just re-heat the cereal in a sauce pan, over medium-low heat.
-The cereal will thicken as it sits in the fridge, so you’ll want to add a bit of water or milk to thin it up as it’s cooking.
+To re-heat the leftovers, just put the oats in a sauce pan, over medium-low heat.
+The oats will thicken as they sit in the fridge, so you’ll definitely want to add a bit of water or milk to thin them up as they’re cooking.

-If you like hot cereals then you have to try these other two cereals as well.
-They are both super quick and easy to whip up.
+If you like hot cereals then you have to try these three cereals.
+They’re all super quick and easy to whip up.

 Toasted overnight steel cut oats.
 Toasting the oats in butter adds a new depth of flavor and richness, as well as a chewier and nuttier taste and texture.
 Double YUM!